carsonf92/wordle-solver/README.md

 # Wordle Solver

-Enter your Wordle Guess and mark the letters to find possible solutions.
+Enter your Wordle guess and mark the letters to find possible solutions.